 Each year the Memphis in May International Festival chooses a country to highlight and support throughout the month.
 They have speakers and performances, culinary offerings, movies, special exhibits, etc. all focusing on one particular country you may know nothing about.

 For instance, in 2018 it was the Czech Republic, Colombia in 2017, Poland in 2015, and Belgium in 2011.
-The honored country for 2022 will be Ghana.
+The honored country for 2022 was Ghana.

 117. Take part in the Great American River Run